algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

 but it is also possible to specify dependendies from a git URL.

 To configure depdendencies, click the 'Dependencies' button on the algorithm editor page which provides a way to edit the `Cargo.toml` file.
-See the [Cargo Manifest](http://doc.crates.io/manifest.html#the-dependencies-section) for details on editting dependencies.
+See the [Cargo dependency docs](http://doc.crates.io/specifying-dependencies.html) for details on editting dependencies.

 <aside class="notice">
   Note: By default the <code>algorithmia</code> dependency will be updated on every build to pick up any backward-compatible fixes.